Jmlucero1984/PSeintExamples/README.md

 ## Labyrinth Pathfinder with Recursion
+*Issue: This way i got up to ~77 recursion calls, then execution was interrupted... no crash, just interrupted.*
 ![alt text](https://github.com/Jmlucero1984/PSeintExamples/blob/main/Labyrinth%20Recursion.gif?raw=true)

 ## Labyrinth Pathfinder with No Recursion (double While)
+*Pro: You can perform on much more bigger mazes, with no recursion call-stack issues.*
 ![alt text](https://github.com/Jmlucero1984/PSeintExamples/blob/main/Labyrinth%20No%20Recursion.gif?raw=true)

 ## Simil Dynamic Vector Dimensioning (using recursion) and Ordering